 “I started the news website because of the number of negative and inaccurate stories which were being written about the emergency services by some sections of the mainstream media.

 “No organisation is perfect, but it seemed that only the negative stories made the news.

 “These harmful and inaccurate stories often paint an unfair picture of the brave men and women who serve in the emergency services, healthcare sector, security services and armed forces.

 “Not only have I had the privilege of serving in the emergency services, but my wife is a police officer.

-“I have two brothers-in-law who currently serve in the Police, my mum works in an NHS renal unit, one of my sisters is a midwife, another one is an ECA, my father-in-law was a firefighter for 30 years, my mother-in-law was a Matron in a specialist burns unit for nearly 30 years, and my uncle was a police dog handler for over 20 years.
+“I have two brothers-in-law who currently serve in the Police, my mum works in an NHS renal unit, one of my sisters is a midwife, another one is an ECA, my father-in-law was a firefighter for 30 years, my mother-in-law was a Matron on a specialist burns unit for nearly 30 years, and my uncle was a police dog handler for over 20 years.
+My dad was also a member of police staff for over 20 years.